How the Medical Research Act strengthens clinical research in Germany

 -

-facilitating the conduct of decentralized clinical trials
+The conduct of decentralized clinical trials will be facilitated.

 -